-The Company generally considers purchase order or a signed quote, to be contracts with customers.
+The Company generally considers a purchase order or a signed quote to be a contract with a customer.
 In evaluating the contract with a customer, the Company analyzes the customer's intent and ability to pay the amount of promised consideration (credit risk) and considers the probability of collecting substantially all of the consideration.